 - What treatment philosophies or points of view are represented at your office?

 If you haven't already found mental health providers in your area, you have several options.
 If you're a student, you can make an appointment at your school's counseling department or mental health clinic.
 Student or not, you can visit the National Institute of Mental Health's Getting Help: Locate Services website for more information on mental health service options.
 If you have health insurance, your plan may have a list of providers and a procedure for connecting with those services.
-That information should be on their web site or brochure.
+Look for that information on their web site or brochure.
 You could also call the company to get more guidance.